Codeworks: Products

 The warehouse management system was named Warehouse and Distribution Logistics System (WDLS) and made available to other warehouses.
-As customer needs continued to expand, an integrated transportation management system named Traffic was developed.
+An integrated transportation management system, named Traffic, was developed in response to expanding customer needs.

-The warehouse and transportation management products are sold as all-inclusive systems.
-All modular options are included as core functionality and licensing is server-based.
+The warehouse and transportation management products are sold as all-inclusive systems, with modular options included as core functionality, and licensing based on the server.
+Ensure that technical term abbreviations are explained when first used.
+The warehouse and transportation management products are sold as all-inclusive systems, with modular options included as core functionality, and licensing based on the server.